barry-scott/scm-workbench/README.rst

 scm-workbench
 -------------

-SCM Workbench is a GUI to easily work with a Git, Mercurial (hg) amd Subversion (svn) is the style of PySVN WorkBench
+SCM Workbench is a GUI to easily work with Git, Mercurial (hg) amd Subversion (svn) repositories in the style of PySVN WorkBench